cs-open-project/projectsfound/README.md

 Description: Apache Click is a modern Java web application framework, providing a natural rich client style programming model.
 Click provides a page and component oriented design with a event based programming model.
 Leveraging a stateless architecture Click encourages loosely coupled pages for easier maintenance.
 Click is designed to be very easy to learn and use, with developers getting up and running within a day.
 Support is provided for Velocity, JSP or FreeMarker page rendering.
 Click also provides exceptional performance for high volume web sites.

 介绍: Apache Click is a modern Java web application framework, providing a natural rich client style programming model.
 Click provides a page and component oriented design with a event based programming model.
 Leveraging a stateless architecture Click encourages loosely coupled pages for easier maintenance.
 Click is designed to be very easy to learn and use, with developers getting up and running within a day.
 Support is provided for Velocity, JSP or FreeMarker page rendering.
 Click also provides exceptional performance for high volume web sites.

+### Cocoon[Attic][Web开发框架]

+Description: Apache Cocoon is a web development framework built around the concepts of separation of concerns (making sure people can interact and collaborate on a project, without stepping on each other toes) and component-based web development.
+Cocoon implements these concepts around the notion of "component pipelines", each component on the pipeline specializing on a particular operation.
+This makes it possible to use a "building block" approach for web solutions, hooking together components into pipelines without any required programming.

+介绍: Apache Cocoon is a web development framework built around the concepts of separation of concerns (making sure people can interact and collaborate on a project, without stepping on each other toes) and component-based web development.
+Cocoon implements these concepts around the notion of "component pipelines", each component on the pipeline specializing on a particular operation.
+This makes it possible to use a "building block" approach for web solutions, hooking together components into pipelines without any required programming.

 ### Continuum[Attic]